 An internship opportunity enables students to gain professional experience while they study.
-Internships for MBA and criminal justice graduate students can be paid or unpaid, but must be approved for academic credit.
+Internships for can be paid or unpaid, but must be approved for academic credit.
 Internships increase career choices for students, and help employers to train and hire better qualified personnel.

 Students are encouraged to consider internship opportunities early in their academic planning.
 Those unsure of their career goals are particularly encouraged to pursue an internship.
-For more information about internship opportunities contact the Office of Career Services, lower level Seton Hall, or call 716.286.8530.
+For more information about internship opportunities contact the Office of Career Services, Bailo Hall, or call 716,286,8530.